TallKite/linnstrument-firmware/README.md

 10) set drum pad mode, locator CCs, and Tuning Table mode

-new layout:
+new menus:

-2) Set left/right column offset (0, OFF, 2 to 8)
+col 2) Set left/right column offset (OFF, 2 to 8)
-3) Set left/right row offset (OFF, -25 to 25, NOVR = no overlap)
+col 3) Set left/right row offset (OFF, -25 to 25, NOVR = no overlap)

-5) Set left/right non-microtonal
+col 5) Left/right non-microtonal
-  6) Collapse to scale (OFF, 1 to N, AVG = average)
+  row 7) * Collapse to scale (OFF, 1 to N, AVG = average)
-  5) Show custom light pattern (OFF, A, A#, B)
-  4) Hammer-on window (OFF, 10 to 2400)
-  3) Pull-off mode (various)
+  row 6) Show custom light pattern (OFF, A, A#, B) row 5) * Hammer-on window in cents (OFF, 10 to 2400) row 4) * Hammer-on new note-on (OFF, ON) row 3) * Pull-off mode (OFF, various)

-7) Global non-microtonal
+col 7) Global non-microtonal
-  a) Drum pad mode (OFF, ON)
-  b) Locator CC #1 (OFF, 0 to 119)
+  row 7) Drum pad mode (OFF, ON) row 6) Locator CC #1 (OFF, 0 to 119)
-  c) Locator CC #2 (OFF, 0 to 119)
+  row 5) Locator CC #2 (OFF, 0 to 119)
-  d) Bulk importing (OFF, ON)
+  row 4) Importing (OFF, ON)

-10) Select an edo (notes per octave) (OFF, 5-55)
+col 10) Select an edo (notes per octave) (OFF, 5 to 55)

-12) Set the scale aka note lights
+col 12) Set the scale aka note lights col 1, row 7-1) Select scales 1-7 col 3, row 7) Rainbow editor col 3, row 6) Rainbow enabler col 3, row 4) Fretboard editor
+  col 3, row 2) * Large edo

+col 14) Left/right microtonal
-14) Set the left/right tuning table mode (OFF, ON, RCH = rechannel)
+  row 7) Set the left/right layout (OFF, Bosanquet, Wicki-Hayden, Harmonic Table) row 6) Set the left/right tuning table mode (OFF, ON, RCH = rechannel)

-16) Global microtonal
+col 16) Global microtonal
-  a) Choose the anchor pad
+  row 7) Choose the anchor pad
-  b) Set the anchor note (C-1 to G9)
+  row 6) Set the anchor note (C-1 to G9)
-  c) Set the anchor cents (-60 to 60)
+  row 5) Set the anchor cents (-60 to 60)
-  d) Set the equave semitones (1 to 48)
+  row 4) Set the equave semitones (1 to 48)
-  e) Set the equave cents (-60 to 60)
+  row 3) Set the equave cents (-60 to 60)

-organize config into Snon = per-split non-xen, Gnon = global non-xen, Sxen = per-split xen, Gxen = global xen __ Col Row __ Snon __ Gnon __ __ edo __ scales __ Sxen __ Gxen
-   2      colOffsets
-   3      rowOffsets
-   5 (6)  Snon: (collapseToScale), (hammerOnWindow), (hammerOnMode), (pullOffMode), showCustomLEDs, 7 (8)  Gnon: drumPad, locatorCC1, locatorCC2, Bulk Importing ON/OFF
-  10      edo
-  12      scales aka note lights
-  14      Sxen: tuningTable
-  16 (15) Gxen: anchor x 3, equaveSemitones, equaveCents, (sweeten), (largeEDO)
+  row 2) * Set the sweetening amount in tenths of cents (OFF, 1 to 20) row 1) * Set the superset EDO for collapsed scales (OFF, 56 to 311, 1200)

 EDOS

 The edo (stands for Equal Division of an Octave, the notes per octave) ranges from 5edo to 55edo, plus "OFF" which makes the Linnstrument run normally.
 Change the edo by swiping sideways.
 Once microLinn is on (i.e. once an edo is chosen), you can cycle thru the edos by setting a switch or footswitch to EDO+ or EDO- (long-press TAP TEMPO and swipe).

-Changing the edo automatically adjusts all column offsets and row offsets so that their size in cents stays roughly the same.
-So your bosanquet keyboard layout remains bosanquet, and your standard guitar tuning (F#BEADGBE) remains standard.
+Changing the edo automatically adjusts all row offsets so that their size in cents stays roughly the same.
+So your fourths tuning will remain fourths, your fifths will remain fifths, and your standard guitar tuning will remain standard.
+If either column offset is not OFF, it will get adjusted as well.
+Furthermore you can set your layout for either split to be Bosanquet etc. and your row/column layout will become (and remain) Bosanquet.

+*Details: Bosanquet = m2/M2, Bosanquet 2 = A1/M2, Wicki-Hayden = P4/M2, Wicki-Hayden 2 = P5/M2, Harmonic Table = M3/m3, and Harmonic Table 2 = P5/m3.
+But this may vary, to ensure coprime row/col offsets.
+A layout is stored in the per-split row/col offsets, so it overrides the Global row offset.
+See also Guitar Tuning below.*

 The anchor pad is a specific pad that doesn't change pitch when you change the edo. *Details: The anchor pad chooser displays the row and column of the current anchor pad.
 For example, "R4C11" (or "4 11" on the Linnstrument 128) means row 4 (from the top) and column 11.
 Tap the blue "R4C11" anywhere and you'll see the normal display with the anchor pad blinking.
 Tap any pad to set it as the new anchor pad.
 This pad beomes the new tonic, and all the note lights will shift accordingly.*